Dsite42/Simple_Data_Visualizer/README.md

 #### Linux
 You need python version 3.7.
 ##### Install pyenv as a python version manager
-You can install pyenv via pyenv-installer or their system's package manager.
+You can install pyenv via pyenv-installer or the system's package manager.
 A generic way using pyenv-installer is as follows:
 `curl https://pyenv.run | bash`